lexfn/demos/README.md

 # About

 Graphics demos I made for playing around and learning.
-The code is (hopefully) clean and self-documented, most dependencies are included for easier building.
+The code is (hopefully) clean and self-documented, most dependencies are included or downloaded automatically for easier building.

 There are no complex abstractions aka "engine", however a small library of shared code is still used.
 The goal is to keep things easy to understand while taking away some of the boilerplate.